 Having a small kiln available can can greatly decrease the time needed to drive out moisture in bowl blanks and other lumber.
 Woodturners are not the only craftspeople who could benefit from a kiln.
 Windsor chair makers and spoon carvers also work with green wood, and might find that a kiln would be a great time-saver.

 Using a wire shelving unit on castors and foam insulation board, I was able to build an effective, low cost, light-weight, portable kiln.
 For less than $70 in parts and materials, my kiln was up and running in a weekend.
 The design allows significant flexibility, as the wire shelving units come in a myriad of sizes.
 So you can build a kiln to suite your particular space and needs, and easily roll it out of the way if required.
 And down the road, if you decide you longer need a kiln, you still have a nice shelving unit. 😉

-UPDATE: The bottom shelf has started to sag slightly from the weight of the heater.
+UPDATE: I initially used 1/4″ plywood for the bottom shelf, and it has started to sag slightly from the weight of the heater.
 I have simply placed an appropriately sized block of wood underneath to level it out.
-But I now recommend using at least 1/2″ plywood for the bottom.
+But I now recommend using at least 3/8″ plywood for the bottom.